holderbaum-io/think-about-website/pages/blog/late-bird.md

 ## Well then?

-So the only way to prevent us from committing such a huge risk-investment upfront is to the same which almost every tech conference does: introducing a late bird deadline, similar to early bird.
+So the only way to prevent us from committing such a huge and risky investment upfront is to the same which almost every tech conference does: introducing a late bird deadline, similar to early bird.
 A late bird ticket category means, that the regular tickets will only be available up until a certain date.
 From